RickyOnGit/font-performance-control/README.md

 <h1>Author: Riccardo Castagna MBA, PHP developer - Palermo (ITALY) </h1>
 <p>This php class solves the problem to charge an external font resource
 with the <strong>"controlling font performance"</strong> using <strong>font-display</strong> options.<br>
-This option is useful, to fast load the external font and in general to have the control over browser behavioral and, in particular, over how the browser has to load the external font.<br><br>
+This option is useful, to fast load the external font and in general to have the control over browser behavioral and, in particular,<br> over how the different browsers have to load the external font.<br>
+This option is useful to make all text remains visible during web font loads,<br>
+leveraging the font-display CSS feature to ensure text is user-visible while web fonts are loading.<br><br>
 At the moment is no possible to add at any external font resource the font-display options,<br> when you call the query, for example, through google font API:<br>
 "https://fonts.googleapis.com/css?family=Montserrat+Alternates%3A300%2C500" <br>